← Back to Blog

 Putting It All Together: Your Review Response Strategy

-You do not need a complicated playbook.
+You don't need a complicated playbook.
 The strategy that works is simple: respond to every review, do it quickly, and make it personal.
-Here is a practical roadmap you can start today.
+Here's a practical roadmap you can start today.

 Step 1: Respond to every review, positive and negative

 Positive reviews deserve a thank you.
 Negative reviews deserve empathy and a path to resolution.
-Do not cherry-pick.
+Don't cherry-pick.
 Respond to all of them.

 Step 2: Aim for same-day responses

 Set a goal of responding within 24 hours.
 If you can get it under an hour, even better.
-Speed shows customers you are paying attention.
+Speed shows customers you're paying attention.

 Step 3: Make each response specific